 Take, for example, nitrogen fertilizer.
-The Haber-Bosch process takes It's unlikely either side will convert the other.
-And for his part nitrogen out of the air and turns it into ammonia for fertilizer, a feat that Mann refrains from passing judgment on which approach offers the makes it perhaps the most important industrial process of the 20th cenbest way forward.
-By his own admission he waffles between the two tury.
-Its success has quadrupled the productivity of agricultural land, a ideologies.
-Likely some combination of prophecy and wizardry will be definite win for the wizards!
-"Think of the deaths from hunger that have the key to making Earth a welcoming home for however many humans been averted," writes Mann, "the opportunities granted to people who come to inhabit it. would not otherwise have had a chance to thrive, the great works of art Mann closes his book by describing the later, disquieted lives of the and science created by those who would have had to devote their lives original prophet and wizard. to wringing sustenance from the earth.
-Particle accelerators in Japan, Vogt wore out his welcome almost everywhere he landed.
-A fund-Switzerland, and Illinois; One Hundred Years of Solitude and Things Fall raising job at the International Union for the Protection of Nature Apart; vaccines, computers, and antibiotics; the Sydney Opera House lasted only a year because he had annoyed the U.S. State Department, and Stephen Holl's Chapel of St. Ignatius . . .
-How many would exist if one of the organization's major funders.
-The Conservation Foundathis Wizardly triumph had not produced the nitrogen that filled their tion, which he helped found, ejected him from their advisory board. creators' childhood plates?"
-Planned Parenthood, where he served as national director, fired him.
-But the sudden abundance of food enabled a worldwide population His attacks on capitalism made him a pariah in a time when communism seemed like a real threat.
-Vogt ultimately killed himself in 1968.
+The Haber-Bosch process takes nitrogen out of the air and turns it into ammonia for fertilizer, a feat that makes it perhaps the most important industrial process of the 20th century.
+Its success has quadrupled the productivity of agricultural land, a definite win for the wizards!
+"Think of the deaths from hunger that have been averted," writes Mann, "the opportunities granted to people who would not otherwise have had a chance to thrive, the great works of art and science created by those who would have had to devote their lives to wringing sustenance from the earth.
+Particle accelerators in Japan, Switzerland, and Illinois; One Hundred Years of Solitude and Things Fall Apart; vaccines, computers, and antibiotics; the Sydney Opera House and Stephen Holl's Chapel of St. Ignatius . . .
+How many would exist if this Wizardly triumph had not produced the nitrogen that filled their creators' childhood plates?"

-explosion (arguably problem number 1) and dumped tons of nitrogen into Earth's waterways as farm runoff, encouraging the growth of algal Borlaug became a target of scorn for the unintended consequences blooms that deplete oxygen and leave vast dead zones in their wake of the Green Revolution.
-Critics booed him at conferences for the (problem number 2).
-Sure, nitrogen fertilizer allowed many people to agricultural ecosystems and drinking water spoiled by pesticides, the live who might not have otherwise, but aren't we just hastening the day farmland wrecked by overirrigation and residual salts, and the high of our own annihilation by wizardly side effects?
-Heed our warnings, energy costs-mainly from fertilizer production-of this new way cry the prophets!
+But the sudden abundance of food enabled a worldwide population explosion (arguably problem number 1) and dumped tons of nitrogen into Earth's waterways as farm runoff, encouraging the growth of algal blooms that deplete oxygen and leave vast dead zones in their wake (problem number 2).
+Sure, nitrogen fertilizer allowed many people to live who might not have otherwise, but aren't we just hastening the day of our own annihilation by wizardly side effects?
+Heed our warnings, cry the prophets!
 Destroy the land and you destroy yourselves!
-Organic of farming.
-Mann presents the indictment bluntly: "Industrial-style farming is the way to go!
-Will it produce as much food as scientifically Borlaugian agriculture is a significant contributor to air pollution and enhanced farming?
-To prophets that's not the point: "To their minds," climate change." writes Mann, "evaluating farming systems wholly in terms of calories Between 1970 and 1989, 80% of the academic studies on the produced . . . is a perfect example of the flaws of reductive thinking.
-It Green Revolution painted the movement in a negative light, and the does not include the costs of overfertilization, habitat loss, watershed antipathy persisted.
-In 2007 political journalist Alexander Cockburn degradation, soil erosion and compaction, and pesticide and antibiotic accused Borlaug of mass murder, claiming Borlaug's "'green revoluoveruse; it doesn't account for the destruction of rural communities; it tion' wheat strains led to the death of peasants by the millions."
-The doesn't consider whether the food is tasty and nutritious." attacks stung Borlaug, who maintained that problems were due to bad Just as contentious as food supply is freshwater supply.
-Only 2.5% of policy and administration rather than the technologies themselves.
-In Earth's water is fresh water, and of that more than two-thirds is locked other words, the wealthy often monopolized the benefits of the Green up in ice caps and glaciers.
-Most of what's left is groundwater, which is Revolution, while the poor suffered from its side effects.
+Organic farming is the way to go!
+Will it produce as much food as scientifically enhanced farming?
+To prophets that's not the point: "To their minds," writes Mann, "evaluating farming systems wholly in terms of calories produced . . . is a perfect example of the flaws of reductive thinking.
+It does not include the costs of overfertilization, habitat loss, watershed degradation, soil erosion and compaction, and pesticide and antibiotic overuse; it doesn't account for the destruction of rural communities; it doesn't consider whether the food is tasty and nutritious."

-largely unusable or inaccessible.
+Just as contentious as food supply is freshwater supply.
+Only 2.5% of Earth's water is fresh water, and of that more than two-thirds is locked up in ice caps and glaciers.
+Most of what's left is groundwater, which is largely unusable or inaccessible.
 Despite these limitations the fresh water still available to us is more than we need, but it's not evenly distributed around the globe.
 "Brazil, which has one-sixth as many people as India, has more than four times as much water," writes Mann.
 "The total supply is enough for both nations, but there is no way to distribute it from one to the other."